 Temperature Minimum (t-min) as a Personal Circadian Anchor

-The algorithm identifies each user’s estimated temperature minimum (t-min)—the lowest point in their 24-hour body temperature cycle and a key marker for circadian shifts.
+The algorithm identifies each user’s estimated temperature minimum (t-min), which is the lowest point in their 24-hour body temperature cycle and a key marker for circadian shifts.

 -